Fostering in Cheshire

 The Foster Care Co-operative (FCC) work closely with Cheshire East and Cheshire West and Chester local authorities in order to support the need for foster homes in the region.

 As an ethical not-for-profit fostering organisation, we reinvest any surplus income into providing more foster carer support and training.
 We are also the only fostering agency operating as a co-operative in the UK – making us totally unique in our approach.
 As a co-operative, we ensure that our foster carers, children and staff have a clear voice within the organisation – and are given the opportunity to become involved in key decisions.

-We cover most of the UK, but the nearest regional office to Cheshire is in Ashton-under-Lyne, Greater Manchester.
-Our office hosts foster carer meetings, training – and also children’s activities.
-Our team of social workers in the North West are stationed remotely to ensure that our foster carers throughout the region are supported.
+We cover a lot of the UK, and our team of social workers in the North West are stationed remotely to ensure that our foster carers throughout the region are supported.
 They are managed by our Operational Manager for the North.

 Becoming a foster parent / carer